 The range of wooden furniture is to be switched entirely to FSC®-certified articles by 2020.

 3. Paper Strategy - TARGET: 50% FSC®-certified gravure paper for catalogues and advertising materials

 With its Paper Strategy, the Otto Group intends to increase the share of FSC®-certified paper to at least 50% for catalogues and advertising materials by the year 2018.

 4. Social Programme - TARGET: 100% integration of suppliers of own and licensed brands

-By the end of 2015, all suppliers are to be integrated into the Social Programme whose factories are in countries where compliance with minimum standards is not guaranteed, or only partially so.
+By 2020, all suppliers are to be integrated into the Social Programme whose factories are in countries where compliance with minimum standards is not guaranteed, or only partially so.
 A supplier is considered to be ‘integrated’ when all of its factories that manufacture for the Otto Group can provide a valid and recognised certificate, audit or assessment.

 5. Climate Strategy - TARGET: 50% reduction of CO2 emissions